hamidb80/iterrr/readme.md

 ## The Problem
 The problem is that writing a full nested loop is a boring task, and using clojure iterators slows down the speed.

-(`std/sequtils` is a nightmare, [iterutils](https://github.com/def-/nim-iterutils) is slightly better, but can we go faster? )

-**The real question is:** "Can meta-programming help us?"
+`std/sequtils` creates lots of temporary `seq`s and [iterutils](https://github.com/def-/nim-iterutils) uses closure iterators (which is slow).

 ## The Solution
-`iterrr` uses the *ultimate* power of meta-programming to bring you what you've just wished.
+`iterrr` uses the *ultimate* power of meta-programming to bring you the speed that Nim programmers deserve.

 ## example of generated code